Postdoctoral Fellowship in Value Assessment-Health Outcomes Research

 - The Foundation will not consider multiple applications for the same or similar efforts on the same project.
 If multiple applicants are submitting proposed efforts on the same project, the efforts must be separate activities and not duplicative.
 This pertains to applications in all four categories of our VA-HOR programs (predoctoral and postdoctoral fellowships, faculty starter grants, and mid-career faculty grant).

-- This award is for up to two years and provides $60,000 in stipend support per year.
-To receive funding beyond the first 12 months, applicants must provide the PhRMA Foundation with a satisfactory progress report upon completion of the first 10 months of funding.
+- This award is for two years and provides $60,000 in stipend support per year.
+To receive funding beyond the first 12 months, awardees must provide the PhRMA Foundation with a satisfactory progress report upon completion of the first 10 months of funding.

-- Funding is conditional upon award recipient’s continued employment with the institution in the postdoctoral program, which will be assessed on a quarterly basis prior to payment.
-Payments will be made directly to the institution on behalf of the applicant, with the understanding the institution will administer the funds.
+- Funding is conditional upon the awardee’s continued employment with the university in the postdoctoral program, which will be assessed on a quarterly basis prior to payment.
+Payments will be made directly to the university on behalf of the awardee, with the understanding the university will administer the funds.

-- If necessary, the institution may supplement the award to a level that is consistent with other postdoctoral fellowships it currently offers.
+- If necessary, the university may supplement the award to a level that is consistent with other postdoctoral fellowships it currently offers.